 My research has been cited by many of the major print and electronic media including The Wall Street Journal, The New York Times, The Economist, Bloomberg Business Week, The Sunday Times, The Guardian, The Washington Post as well as the BBC, the CBC, TVO and The Globe and Mail.

 In 2012 I received the “Excellence in Media Relations Award” from the University of Ottawa, and a research paper I co-authored, “Economic Mobility, Family Background, and the Well-Being of Children in Canada and the United States,” won the Association for Public Policy Analysis and Management’s “Best Comparative Paper Award” for 2009.

 For a time I wrote regularly for The Globe and Mail blog called Economy Lab, but these posts were usually abridged versions of articles I also posted here.
-I also write occasionally for the PBS NEWSHOUR blog MakingSen$e.
+I also wrote occasionally for the PBS NEWSHOUR blog MakingSen$e.